 - Add nonfat Greek yogurt and cottage cheese to your diet.
 Both of them are high protein sources.

 Though many foods have an anti-inflammatory effect, there are some foods that are particularly beneficial.
 Here are a few of them.

-Green Leafy Vegetables: There are many health benefits to eating green leafy vegetables.
-They are loaded with vitamin C, potassium, magnesium, beta-carotene…you name the nutrient, you can find it in green leafy vegetables.
+Green leafy vegetables: There are many health benefits to eating green leafy vegetables.
+They are loaded with vitamin C, potassium, magnesium, and beta-carotene…you name the nutrient, and you can find it in green leafy vegetables.
 These vitamins and minerals support the immune system and reduce your risk of several diseases.
 They also contain quercetin, a bioflavonoid proven to have an antioxidant and anti-inflammatory effect.

 Broccoli: One of the cruciferous vegetables, broccoli is a nutritional powerhouse.
-One serving of 1 cup of broccoli florets contains 66.2 mg vitamin C, 34 mg calcium, 23.75 mg potassium, 2130 IU vitamin A, and much more.
-Broccoli also contains several substances known to reduce inflammation: sulforaphane, isothiocyanates, and omega 3 fatty acids.
+One serving of 1 cup of broccoli florets contains 66.2 mg of vitamin C, 34 mg of calcium, 23.75 mg of potassium, 2130 IU of vitamin A, and much more.
+Broccoli also contains several substances known to reduce inflammation: sulforaphane, isothiocyanates, and omega-3 fatty acids.

 The setpoint diet is a great way to reduce or eliminate chronic inflammation.
 It focuses on SANE whole foods proven to lower setpoint weight, reduce inflammation, and improve health.